kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 ### Step Execution Log

-If you select "All" in the Log view and run a test, will see quite a lot of "START" and "END" logs are printed.
+If you select "All" in the Log view and run a test, you will see quite a lot of "START" and "END" logs are printed.

 ![START_END_LOG](docs/images/START_END_Log.png)

-If you deselect "All", then no START and END logs are printed.
+If you deselect "All", then no START and END logs will be visible.

 ### Log executed test steps - Enabled/Disabled